-Our location is St. Mary’s Road United Church, 613 St. Mary’s Road in the St. Vital area of Winnipeg.
+We are located at St. Mary’s Road United Church, 613 St. Mary’s Road in the St. Vital area of Winnipeg.
 Parking is easiest on St. Anne's Road.
-There is an entrance into the church hall directly from the street.)
+There is an entrance into the church hall directly from the street.

 A map can be found on our Membership page

 Click on the image to learn about the birth of our Tartan!

 Read about a completed Tree of Life from Seminar 2013